Miyeok-guk: History and culture

 Women traditionally eat the soup for several months after giving birth.
 The practice of eating seaweed soup after giving birth is believed to date to the Goguryeo period and started because people noticed whales eating seaweed after giving birth.
 Traditionally the soup symbolizes and honors Samsin Halmoni, a goddess who helps women through pregnancy and childbirth.
 People enjoying the dish on their birthdays are honoring their mothers for giving birth to them.

 People also eat the soup for breakfast on their birthdays in honor of their mother.
 As part of birthday celebrations, guests are served miyeok-guk along with rice cakes and other traditional foods.
 Miyeok-guk is also eaten outside of special occasions during the rest of the year.
 It is a very common side dish served with rice.

-Health benefits
+Nutrition

 Seaweed is a good source of vitamin K, an essential vitamin, which is an important factor in blood-clotting.
 Eating miyeok-guk that contains a cup of seaweed enables one to absorb around 22% of the recommended daily vitamin K requirement for women and 29% of the recommended daily vitamin K requirement for men.